sty00A4/omni/README.md

 # omni
-A programming language that implements all the features of every modern high-level programming language
+an interpreted programming language made in lua, aiming to combine all the common features in modern high-level programming languages